When something important happens, look at it as a chess game, where every piece is a group of people…

 Everything was carefully scripted.
 How should debutants look?
 How would they behave?
 Where would they go?

-But most importantly, Bernays took steps to conceal the fact that he and American Tobacco was behind this campaign.
+But most importantly, Bernays took steps to conceal that he and American Tobacco were behind this campaign.

-He hid the fact that “torches of freedom” was nothing more than a promotion for Lucky Strikes.
+He hid that “torches of freedom” was nothing more than a promotion for Lucky Strikes.

-Maybe this campaign is the reason why brands try to link their product to a social cause.
+Maybe this campaign is why brands try to link their product to a social cause.